davisocoloski1/app-cadastro/README.md

 pip install -r requirements.txt
 ```

-After having all 3 terminals open, run the commands (separately):
+After having all 3 terminals open, run the commands (separately, if they are not running yet):

 ```
 ng serve // at frontend (Angular) terminal/cmd